 Where is Rainbow Beach?

-Rainbow Beach is about 3 hours north of Brisbane, just in front of Fraser Island.
-If you have a 4WD, you can go from Noosa to Rainbow Beach via the beach.
+Rainbow Beach is about three hours north of Brisbane, just in front of Fraser Island.
+You don’t need a 4WD to drive from Brisbane to Rainbow Beach.
+But if you have on, you can go from Noosa to Rainbow Beach via the beach which is very scenic.
+Check the tide time to plan your trip!